Resume

 • Date of completion

-• Bullet points describing what you learned (optional)
+• Bullet points summarizing what you learned or achieved (optional)

 Licenses

-Including licenses on a resume is more or less the same as listing certifications.
-You include the following information:
+The licenses section on a resume is more or less the same as the certifications section.
+You include the following details:

 • License title